 When officers pull over a car and approach the driver’s side window, they may seize any contraband they see in plain view.
 That’s usually why they shine their flashlights into a dark car.
 Partial plain view cases, such as a baggie sticking out from under the seat, are in a grey area.

-Owners may give verbal consent for officers to search their dwellings, vehicles, or other property.
+Owners may verbally consent officers to search their dwellings, vehicles, or other property.
 Anyone with apparent authority, such as a roommate who is not on the lease, may give consent as well.
 But a vehicle passenger is almost never the owner so these people cannot give consent.

-This exception does not come up in many automobile cases, but it’s common in apartment or dwelling searches and seizures.
+This exception does not come up in many automobile cases but is common in apartment or dwelling searches and seizures.
 If officers believe someone is in danger, perhaps due to a reported gas leak or disturbance, they may enter the premises without a warrant and make sure everyone is okay.

 If these or other defenses apply, pretrial diversion may be an option, even if the defendant is charged with a felony and even if the defendant has a criminal record.
 Program requirements vary by court and jurisdiction.
-But generally, if the defendant pays a small fee and jumps through some legal hoops, such as performing community service or completing a drug education class, prosecutors dismiss the charges.
+But generally, prosecutors dismiss the charges if the defendant pays a small fee and jumps through some legal hoops, such as performing community service or completing a drug education class.

 Rely on an Assertive Rochester Drug Possession Attorney

 An aggressive defense is usually the key to a successful outcome.
-For a free consultation with an experienced drug possession lawyer in Rochester, contact the Law Office of Frank Ciardi.
+Contact the Law Office of Frank Ciardi for a free consultation with an experienced drug possession lawyer in Rochester.
 Convenient payment plans are available.